 SPat = 1 / [1 + (1 / Z)]

 This will give you a number that looks similar to the standard Pythagorean or Pythagenpat score, but it will be adjusted based on a team’s opponents.

 TAY – Total Adjusted Yards: Generally, this is a comprehensive measure of offensive output, which takes positive and negative plays into account.
 The measurement is Yards + 20*touchdowns + 9*first downs that aren’t touchdowns – 45*interceptions – 25*fumbles.
 This metric is also used to measure passing, rushing, and receiving production from individual players.

-TAY/P – Total adjusted yards per play: A holistic quarterback rating that turns a QB’s whole stat line into a number similar to ANY/A, with which stat guys should be familiar: [(pass yards + rush yards – yards lost on kneels) + 20*(pass touchdowns + rush touchdowns) – 45*interceptions – 25*fumbles + 9*((pass first downs + rush first downs) – touchdowns)] / (action plays).
+TAY/P – Total adjusted yards per play: Based on Michae; Neft’s New QB Rating System, TAY/P is a holistic quarterback rating that turns a QB’s whole stat line into a number similar to ANY/A, with which stat guys should be familiar: [(net pass yards + rush yards – yards lost on kneels) + 20*(pass touchdowns + rush touchdowns) – 45*interceptions – 25*fumbles + 9*((pass first downs + rush first downs) – touchdowns)] / (action plays).